Battle of Modder River: Boer plans

 The Boers had been reinforced by a substantial contingent from the Transvaal under General Koos de la Rey, who proposed a radical new plan of defence.
 He pointed out that the Boers had previously been easily driven from the kopjes (hills) which they had occupied.
 The kopjes had been obvious aiming marks for the numerically superior British artillery.
 Also, the trajectory of rifle fire from Boers on the top of the kopjes was steeply plunging.
 It therefore had a chance of hitting its target only in the last six feet or so of its flight.
 Once British infantry had reached the foot of the kopje, they were concealed by boulders and scrub, and could then easily drive the Boers off the summit with the bayonet.

 De la Rey proposed to make use of the flat trajectory of the Mauser rifle with which the Boers were armed, together with the flat veld.
 He called on his men to dig trenches in the banks of the Modder River, from which their rifles could sweep the veld for a great distance, and won them over.
-General Piet Cronje, who arrived later with the main Boer force, acquiesced in this novel plan.
+General Piet Cronjé, who arrived later with the main Boer force, acquiesced in this novel plan.

 The area contained two prominent hotels and the village of Rosmead, which was used as a resort by prominent businessmen from Kimberley.
 The Boer trenches were at 29°2′21″S 24°37′35″E on the south side of the Modder and the smaller Riet River which joined it at Modder River Station.
 The Boers had six field guns and one Maxim "pom-pom" (small rapid-firing gun) from the Orange Free State's Staatsartillerie (state artillery).
 They deployed these not as a concentrated battery, but as widely separated individual gun detachments north of the Modder and to the east.
 They had dug several emplacements for each gun, allowing their guns to switch position to avoid counter-battery fire.